JulianG/juliangaramendy.dev/content/blog/use-promise-subscription/index.md

 I've seen it done in complicated ways so I have to write this down.

 ## Quick Example

-If you're after a quick example, try this:

 ```js
 function BananaComponent() {